 Method 2: Performing a Clean Boot and then Updating Windows

 2. Go to the Services tab and then Check the Hide all Microsoft Services box.

-8. Go to the General tab and select the Normal Startup option, then Click OK.
+6. Go to the General tab, select the Normal Startup option, then Click OK.

-9. Restart your computer and the potential windows update database error detected issue would be solved.
+Restart your computer, and the potential Windows update database error detected issue will be solved.

 You may also like –